List of big-game hunters

-This list of famous big-game hunters includes sportsmen and sportswomen who gained fame largely or solely because of their big-game hunting exploits.
+This list of big-game hunters includes sportsmen and sportswomen who gained fame largely or solely because of their big-game hunting exploits.
 The members of this list either hunted big game for sport, to advance the science of their day, or as professional hunters.
 It includes brief biographical details focusing on the type of game hunted, methods employed, and weapons used by those featured.

 Africa

 Bunny Allen

 Frank Maurice "Bunny" Allen (1906–2002) was an English-born professional safari guide in Kenya.
 Born in Buckinghamshire, as a young boy Allen learnt to poach game, gaining the nickname "Bunny" for his skill at snaring rabbits.
 In 1927 Allen followed his older brothers to Kenya.
 Managing a farm, Allen would take guests of the owner on shoots, bringing him to the attention of Bror von Blixen-Finecke and Denys Finch Hatton.
-Allen soon became one of Finch Hatton’s guns on shoots, including the Prince of Wales’ 1928 safari.
+Allen soon became one of Finch Hatton's guns on shoots, including the Prince of Wales' 1928 safari.
 Rising to captain in the 6th King's African Rifles during World War II, after the war Allen started his own safari business and by the 1950s was considered the best and the most expensive safari operator in Kenya.
 Allen was also regularly employed by film studios when filming in Africa.
 He is rumoured to have had love affairs with Grace Kelly and Ava Gardner.
 Allen predominantly used a .470 Nitro Express double rifle from John Rigby & Company to hunt big game.

 Yank Allen

-George "Yank" Allen (1867–1924) was an American born professional lion hunter in Northern and Southern Rhodesia in the early 20th century.
+George "Yank" Allen (1867–1924) was an American-born professional lion hunter in Northern and Southern Rhodesia in the early 20th century.
 Allen was originally a Texan cowboy who reputedly left the United States as a result of a gunfight, first travelling to South America before arriving in Southern Africa in 1900.
 Renowned as an eccentric, Allen was quite contemptuous of lions, never referring to them as lions but instead calling them "dawgs" that did not roar but instead "bawled".
 Allen supplemented his income by hunting lion for the protection of cattle, charging farmers £7 per lion.
 In 1912 Allen became a professional lion hunter when the Southern Rhodesian cattle enterprise Liebig's hired him to protect their herd of 20,000 cattle, paying him £10 per lion plus transport and labour.
 Allen always hunted alone, not trusting his native help, and his favorite rifles for lion hunting were a .303 British service rifle and a .577 Black Powder Express double rifle.
 At the time of his death he was said to have killed around 300 lions, making him in the opinion of "Pondoro" Taylor one of the most successful lion hunters ever.